 Woodworking is a creative art form, but it can be a bit challenging especially for beginners.
 It requires skill and patience since you’re going to be working with wooden items.
 Different types of woodworking are cabinet making, carpentry, and wood carving.

-We will go through some easy projects that you can begin with right away.
+Moving on, down below I will go through some easy projects that you can begin with right away.
 Of course, we will also go over the tools that you will use.

 Starting from the basics, you will need a power jointer and thickness planer.
 A power jointer is an efficient tool for flattening surfaces.